 18. Make waxed cloth wraps to use instead of plastic wrap or waxed paper for food storage.
 Use a combination of jojoba oil, beeswax, and a bit of pine resin for the most flexible cloth wraps.

 19. Buy tea in bulk instead of getting tea bags, many of which are made of polymers, and use a reusable tea ball or a tea pot with an integrated tea strainer.
 Bulk tea is less expensive than individual tea bags.
 Bulk tea is often better quality tea, too.
 The average box of 20 tea bags costs $3+ and contains only 20 grams of tea or a whopping $70 per lb.
 And it’s not even organic.
-A full lb of quality organic tea from Mountain Rose Herbs, my favorite source for organic bulk tea, is only $20.
+A full pound of quality organic tea from Mountain Rose Herbs, my favorite source for organic bulk tea, is only $20.
 (I used peppermint tea for this comparison.)
 Or better yet, grow your own herbs and dry them for tea.
+If you prefer black tea learn how to ferment your own tea from tannin rich herbs like fireweed and raspberry leaf for an even smaller footprint.
+It’s not rocket science or alchemy.
+If you have a garden you have a source of tea.

 20. Use a food dehydrator and dry left overs and the smaller bits of vegetables and fruit before they go bad in your fridge.
 Dried vegetables can be used in soup stock and gravies to add flavour and nutrition.
 Dried grains like rice and quinoa make instant soup mixes for quick lunches.
 Celery that’s going limp, the last few leaves from cabbage or lettuce can all be dried for use in soup and stock.
 Dried fruit is a good addition to homemade yoghurt, muffins, or cookies.
 This way you won’t throw them out and you won’t need to buy instant packaged mixes at the grocery store for those times when you need a lunch to go, in a hurry.
 Hint: when you fully cook rice and then dehydrate it you make instant rice, which will reconstitute just by adding boiling water.

-22. Buy a wooden toothbrush with natural bristles instead of a plastic toothbrush.
+22. Buy a wooden toothbrush with BPA-free bristles instead of a plastic toothbrush.
 This one might cost a little more but you won’t be ingesting plastic bits and chemical dyes as you brush your teeth.
+Bonus: the tooth brushes with charcoal bristles whiten your teeth, too.

 26. Use cotton handkerchiefs instead of paper tissues.
 They are softer on your nose and washable.